 - Overweight (BMI>25, Asian adults, BMI>22)

 - At high risk for developing type 2 diabetes or have been diagnosed with prediabetes.

-Classes will be in person or virtual on Tuesdays at 6pm.
-The year-long program is funded by grant funding or individual insurance, so there is zero out-of-pocket expense for participants.
+We are enrolling now for classes to begin virtually at 12pm on Wednesdays.
+The year-long program is funded by grant funding or individual insurance, so there is zero out of pocket expense for participants.